beercanx/text-adventure-game/README.md

 ### Required (to start application)
 ```
-# The application id for the Discord application you want to run this under.
-APPLICATION_ID=123

 # The bot token for the Discord application you want to run this under.
 TOKEN=abc-123
 ```